hms-dbmi-cellenics/developer-docs/INFRASTRUCTURE.md

 AWS resources, such as S3 buckets, SQS queues, SNS topics, DynamoDB tables, etc., are stored under [iac/cf/*](https://github.com/hms-dbmi-cellenics/iac/tree/master/cf) as [CloudFormation](https://aws.amazon.com/cloudformation/) files.
 All CloudFormation files must have a mandatory `Environment` parameter, which can be either `development`, `staging`, or `production`.
 Changes made to these files can be submitted as a PR.
 When they are merged in, a GitHub action under [iac/.github/workflows/deploy-changed-cf.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/.github/workflows/deploy-changed-cf.yaml) deploys them to AWS on both environments.
 In addition, this action is also run in a dry-run mode when the merge request is created on any file under `iac/cf/*` to verify the file.

-There are also certain "stationary" AWS resources that cannot be managed in such a manner and a [re-deploy](#deploying-cellscope) is necessary.
+There are also certain "stationary" AWS resources that cannot be managed in such a manner and a [re-deploy](#deploying-Cellenics) is necessary.
 These are found under `iac/infra/cf-*.yaml`.
 This includes a secret key used to send sensitive information to GitHub Actions publicly at [iac/infra/cf-iac-secret-key.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/infra/cf-iac-secret-key.yaml).
-These are deployed using steps created in [iac/.github/workflows/deploy-infra.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/.github/workflows/deploy-infra.yaml) and as such changes to them need to be applied by [re-deploying](#deploying-cellscope) Cellscope.
+These are deployed using steps created in [iac/.github/workflows/deploy-infra.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/.github/workflows/deploy-infra.yaml) and as such changes to them need to be applied by [re-deploying](#deploying-Cellenics) Cellenics.

 ### AWS permissions for developers